JeremieLitzler/tutorials/menu-scroll-hide-and-show/README.md

 });
 ```

-What does the log tells us? that we scrolled.
+What does the log tell us?
+That we scrolled.
 OK, that's not helpful.

 How can we find the distance scrolled?